The-Wishlist-Co/docs/productsvcAPI.md

 - 404 Not Found
 - 405 Invalid input
 ```
+-->

-## Find Product by ID
+### Get Product by ID

 Returns a Product by its ID from a specific Store while passing the respective ID as a path variable in the endpoint.
-The Tenant authentication maps to a Store.
-If the Product does not exist, this method returns a Blank.
+If the Product does not exist, this method returns a blank value.

 Endpoint: ```/api/v2/products/{id}```